sleepymalc/pbb.wtf/content/posts/Marta/index.md

 #### Preview

-You might already notice, [Marta](https://marta.sh/) doesn't provide rich support of figures as your visual tool for file organization.
+You might already notice, that [Marta](https://marta.sh/) doesn't provide rich support of figures as your visual tool for file organization.
 But as in Finder, you can always press `space` to open/close a quick *preview* (it's formally called *quick look*) to see what this file is.
 This works like this.

 <div align="center">
 	<img src="gifs/quick-look.gif"/>